 - The strip might look small on paper, but it really is big!
 Wear comfy shoes unless you want to be walking barefoot like some of my friends.

 - Buy booze at a liquor store on your way from the airport.
 You will find yourself some awesome cups and you can drink anywhere.
 So it is often cheaper to bring your own drinks around than buying them all the time.
 Just don’t buy too much like us.. we had a lot left over because we were never in our rooms.

 - Expect that your hotel keys will not work at some point.
 This has happened multiple times with me.
 Better to always ensure you have some type of ID with you at all times so you can prove you are in the room.

 - Drink lots of water and make sure you eat.. especially in the summer.
 It is hot AF there.
-We were running at 48 degrees Celsius.. while a lot of places are air conditioned, if you are outside you are going to suffer.
+We were running at 48 degrees Celsius.. while many places are air-conditioned, if you are outside you are going to suffer.